aws-greengrass/aws-greengrass-snap/README.md

 ## Pre-requisite - Manually provision a Greengrass device

-In order to run Greengrass you would need to follow the manual instruction guide here: https://docs.aws.amazon.com/greengrass/v2/developerguide/manual-installation.html
+In order to run Greengrass you would need to follow the manual instruction guide here: [Manual resource provisioning](https://docs.aws.amazon.com/greengrass/v2/developerguide/manual-installation.html)
 First you must complete the following steps from the guide, to be able to provision your development device.
-At the end of this process, you'll have a device manually provisioned with AWS IoT and a Greengrass config file that will later be used as a `snap configuration` in Greengrass snap.
+At the end of this process, you'll have a device manually provisioned with AWS IoT and a Greengrass config file that will be later used to configure the Greengrass snap.

 Follow these steps from AWS Greengrass docs:
 * [Create an AWS IoT thing](https://docs.aws.amazon.com/greengrass/v2/developerguide/manual-installation.html#create-iot-thing)